pieterberg/Smartie-Sorter/README.md

 The [smartie_sorter](https://github.com/pieterberg/Smartie-Sorter/tree/main/smartie_sorter) folder contains the code to determine the Smartie and M&M colours using the TCS3200 colour sensor module.
 The [enclosure_code](https://github.com/pieterberg/Smartie-Sorter/tree/main/enclosure_code) folder contains the code to control the Smartie Sorter 3000's mini arcade game enclosure.

+## Arduino CLI

+A Makefile is provided that can be used to compile and upload the Arduino sketches using the [Arduino CLI](https://github.com/arduino/arduino-cli).
+The make commands should be run from the project's root directory.

 ## Git Signatures

 The [signatures](./signatures) folder contains the required public SSH keys to verify the git commit signatures.
 These public SSH keys have been configured in the allowed_signers file.